The Interview: Cancellation of wide theatrical release

 The cancellation also affected other films portraying North Korea.
-An Alamo Drafthouse Cinema location in Dallas planned to hold a free screening of Team America: World Police, which satirizes Kim Jong Un's father Kim Jong Il, in place of its previously scheduled screening of The Interview; Paramount Pictures refused to permit the screening.
-New Regency pulled out of a planned film adaptation of the graphic novel Pyongyang starring Steve Carell; Carell declared it a "sad day for creative expression".
+An Alamo Drafthouse Cinema location in Dallas planned to hold a free screening of Team America: World Police, which satirizes Kim Jong Un's father Kim Jong Il, in place of its previously scheduled screening of The Interview, but Paramount Pictures refused to permit the screening.
+20th Century Fox and New Regency pulled out of a planned film adaptation of the graphic novel Pyongyang starring Steve Carell, who declared it a "sad day for creative expression".

-Sony received criticism for canceling the wide release.
-Guardian film critic Peter Bradshaw wrote that it was an "unprecedented defeat on American turf", but that "North Korea will find that their bullying edict will haunt them."
+Sony received criticism for canceling the film's wide release.
+Guardian film critic Peter Bradshaw wrote it was an "unprecedented defeat on American turf", but that "North Korea will find that their bullying edict will haunt them."
 In the Capital and Gizmodo suggested the cancellation caused a Streisand effect, whereby the attempt to remove or censor a work has the unintended consequence of publicizing it more widely.
 In a press conference, U.S. President Barack Obama said that though he was sympathetic to Sony's need to protect employees, he thought Sony had "made a mistake.
 We cannot have a society in which some dictator in some place can start imposing censorship in the United States.
 I wish they'd spoken to me first.
 I would have told them: do not get into the pattern in which you are intimidated."

-According to Sony Pictures Entertainment CEO Michael Lynton, the cancellation of the wide release was a response to the refusal of cinema chains to screen the film, not the hackers' threats, and that Sony would seek other ways to distribute the film.
+According to Sony Pictures CEO Michael Lynton, the cancellation of the wide release was not a response to the hackers' threats, but to the refusal of cinema chains to screen the film and that Sony would seek other ways to distribute the film.
 Sony released a statement saying that the company "is and always has been strongly committed to the First Amendment… Free expression should never be suppressed by threats and extortion."

-The film was not released in Russia.